 Campaign tracking is a method of identifying which traffic is being driven to a website by specific advertising campaigns.
-These campaigns can be pay-per-click ads, ads on social media sites like Facebook, or video ads like ones shown on YouTube.
+These campaigns can be pay-per-click ads, ads on social media sites like Facebook, or video ads like the ones shown on YouTube.

-For example, www.acme.com could set up www.acme.com/radio for a radio ad.
+UTM codes aren't just limited to online advertising.
+If you're running an advertisement in print or on the radio, UTM codes can be leveraged by directing customers to a special vanity URL.
+For example, www.acme.com could set up www.acme.com/radio for inclusion in a radio ad.
 This URL would use a redirect to include the UTM tags and therefore track a visitor just like an online ad.
-Using this tracking method will allow a merchant to easily track all their advertising campaigns in one solution.
+Using this method allows a merchant to easily track all of their advertising campaigns with one solution.

 A URL with UTM tags may look like this:

-utm_term=How%20To%20Prepare&utm_content=Catch%20Roadrunner%20Help%20Super%20Genius, where everything after the ".com" is the UTM encoding portion.
+utm_term=How%20To%20Prepare&utm_content=Catch%20Roadrunner%20Help%20Super%20Genius, where everything in bold is the UTM encoding portion.
 This section contains things like the source, content, medium, and certain keyword terms.

 UTM codes are established when the advertising campaign is first created, whether by an agency or an internal team.
 The UTM codes are broken down into five arguments that identify distinct attributes of an advertising campaign.